 Prepare Your Mind And Body

-Unlike what many dive schools and websites claim, one needs to know how to swim in order to get a certification in diving.
+Unlike what many dive schools and websites claim, one needs to know how to swim in order to get an open water scuba diving certification.
 The course requires you to exhibit swimming skills in confined waters and treading water in the open.
 Besides, the basic knowledge of body movements, floating, and comfort in water comes in handy during the course.
 We did struggle a bit during our swim test and a few months of practice in the local pool could have made it much easier.
 You don’t need to be an expert or an athlete but basic swimming techniques and stamina are definitely needed.

 Second, study the content materials given to you well in advance.
 There’s a really long knowledge piece to the training that most people skim through or finish on the last day.
 To make the course simpler for you, we highly recommend to read it well, watch the videos several times, and maybe practice a few skills, in theory, to feel fully prepared for the practical course.